Yammer at North West Ambulance Service (NWAS)

-Sett up an online research forum for those studying part time while they work within the NHS
+A case study about the setting up of an online research forum for those studying part time while they work within the NHS.

-Senior Managers from Workforce Development, Learning & Development and Clinical Education seeking to develop the NWAS NHS Trust research capability.
+Senior Managers from Workforce Development, Learning and Development, and Clinical Education seeking to develop the NWAS NHS Trust research capability.

 What did they say?